Tahmasp I's Kakhetian and Kartlian campaigns: Sixth march

 In 1566, Simon I attempted to seize Tbilisi from his brother and almost succeeded, crushing a small Safavid garrison under the command of Ibrahim Khalifa Karamanly, who had hastily attacked Simon's forces.
-It seems that the main reason for this was the Georgian contingent's refusal to obey Dāwūd Khan's order to provide support to the Safavids.
+It seems that the main reason for this was the Georgian contingent's refusal to obey Daud Khan's order to provide support to the Safavids.
 However, the citadel of Tbilisi proved impregnable to Simon's forces, and after a few days they lifted the siege and retreated.
 This small defeat alarmed the Safavid court with Simon's growing power.
-The following year, Shah Tahmasp I instructed Dāwūd Khan to deal with his defiant brother Simon once and for all.
+The following year, Shah Tahmasp I instructed Daud Khan to deal with his defiant brother Simon once and for all.
 In order to provide the necessary military support, he sent Shamkhal-bek Cherkes, Ibrahim-bek Alpaut and Aligulu-bek Qajar to his aid.
 In the bloody battle that soon followed, the Safavid army captured Simon on the battlefield and brought him to the court at Qazvin.
 He was held as a prisoner in the famous fortress of Kahkaha until 1578, when he was equipped and sent back to fight the advancing Ottoman armies.